natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 Find buildings, teammates, hills, or rocks that are as tall as the hull of Striker, then proceed to snipe with the ATGMs - Use the machine gun only for destroying fences and against planes.
 In other words "Be sneaky and shoot at the range".

-In realistic battles, if you have the Thermal vision modification installed, you can use your thermal scope to "scan" the surroundings for hostile snipers and "bush campers", the advantage of this system; it is possible to even use it during the day.
+In realistic battles, if you have the Thermal vision modification installed, you can use your thermal scope to "scan" the surroundings for hostile snipers and "bush campers", the advantage of this system is that it is possible to even use it during the day.
 Driving out in the open will not end well for the Striker unless the enemy has someone else to shoot.
 Use the smokescreen to cover the Striker (or allies) from enemy snipers while they opening fire on someone else.

-In ''extreme'' situations, the Striker can be put into risk in a flanking tactic by driving straight to cover inside of enemy territory (preferably at the start of the match in RB), hoping that nobody expects missiles launching within "their" part of the map and ruining their plans.
+In ''extreme'' situations, the Striker can be put into risk in a flanking tactic by driving straight to cover inside of enemy territory (preferably at the start of the match in RB), hoping that nobody expects missiles suddenly launching within "their" part of the map and ruining their plans.

 It is possible to make fast emergency stop by crashing into obstacles or other tanks when necessary.
 Make sure to not crash with just one track, since it will break it, especially if driving above 40 km/h.